Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Experimental Platform Design

 \subsection{Physical-Virtual Coordination Subsystem}

-Accurate spatial registration is required to colocate the virtual and physical environments.
+Accurate spatial registration is required to co-locate the virtual and physical environments.
 Instead of relying on resource-intensive systems like motion capture \cite{pan2017catching} or external depth sensors \cite{7563561}, we implement a lightweight fiducial-based method using a ChArUco board\footnote{\url{https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html}} and the HMD’s onboard cameras.
 ChArUco detection and pose estimation are performed using Quest ArUco Marker Tracking\footnote{https://github.com/TakashiYoshinaga/QuestArUcoMarkerTracking} with OpenCV for Unity\footnote{https://enoxsoftware.com/opencvforunity/}.
-A single registration procedure establishes a reference transform based on the ChArUco board that serves as a shared anchor between the virtual and physical domains.
+A single registration procedure establishes a reference transform based on the ChArUco board, serving as a shared anchor between the virtual and physical domains.

 Headset tracking data and synchronization signals are transmitted to the robot at the HMD’s $\sim$90~Hz refresh rate, while end-effector position is streamed back at the $\sim$1000~Hz robot control cycle.
 To ensure robust communication, key messages are redundantly transmitted and serialized using Google’s Protocol Buffer Framework\footnote{https://github.com/protocolbuffers/protobuf} over connectionless UDP unicast.
 This framework provides reliable colocation and temporal sequencing between the virtual and physical subsystems.
+Safety was enforced through shared message passing, gating robotic motion based on user positioning captured by the headset's native tracking.
+During an interaction, the user is first positioned at a location outside the robot's workspace, but still within arm's reach of the eventual interaction location, before robotic motion and interaction sequencing begin.
+User positioning is then continuously monitored through interaction to halt motion if the user's body/head enters the robot's workspace (minimizing the risk of the most severe collisions).
+An external operator is also monitoring the experience with an emergency stop to provide an additional safeguarding layer.